 Who Gets Selected for an Audit?

 Most audits are triggered either by computerized screening, random sample, or the income document-matching program.
-The document-matching program compares the income and amounts reported to IRS are on the return and verifies the amounts match.
+The document-matching program verifies the income and amounts reported to IRS are on the return and that the amounts match.

 There are also circumstances that may cause the IRS to examine your return more closely.
 For example, the IRS may request more information if your itemized deductions are very high or if you claim excessive small business losses.

 You may also be selected to explain the treatment of an item on your tax return.

 Many examinations result in a refund or acceptance of the tax return without change, but some may result in a change in tax liability.

 You should answer the IRS as soon as you receive a notice.
 You cannot put it off.
 Respond, and if you had Jackson Hewitt complete those taxes, contact your local office.